 Scars

-During the healing process after surgery or an accident, irregularities in skin regeneration are not uncommon.
-A scar may become raised, known as a hypertrophic scar, and can appear pink or dark brown depending on skin type.
-The darker the skin, the higher the risk.
-Such scars are often firm and fibrous.
-Aesthetic medical treatments can help reduce their appearance.
+During the healing process following surgery or injury, irregularities in skin regeneration are not uncommon.
+Scars may become raised, forming what is known as a hypertrophic scar, and can appear pink or dark brown depending on skin type.
+The risk tends to be higher in darker skin tones.
+These scars are often firm and fibrous.
+Aesthetic medical treatments can help improve their appearance.

 - Reduced visibility of hypertrophic and fibrous scars